Patrick Wolf: Musical activities from 2018 onward

 Wolf had resumed touring by July 2018, including in Australia, where he planned to mix an album while staying in the New South Wales Blue Mountains.
 He had also completed the poetry book he had been working on in 2015.
 The Telegraph reviewed Wolf's "comeback", the first of three shows at the St Pancras Old Church in London in January 2020, noting, despite occasional "bum notes" and "forgotten lyrics", that the performance offered "exquisite highs", and Wolf's songs were noted to be "wildly dramatic and original... with vivid lyrics and exuberant melodic flair".

 In November 2022, Wolf released his first new single in a decade, "Enter the Day," which was featured on his EP "The Night Safari," released in April 2023.
 This coincided with the 20th anniversary of his debut EP.
-In December 2023, Wolf released his seventh album, The Circling Sky, a collection of B-sides and rarities.
-In February 2025, he announced a new album, Crying the Neck to be released on 25 April, which was later postponed to 13 June.
+In December 2023, Wolf released The Circling Sky, a collection of B-sides and rarities.
+In February 2025, he announced his seventh album, Crying the Neck to be released on 25 April, which was later postponed to 13 June.
 The announcement was accompanied by the first single from the album, "Dies Irae".
+Wolf went on tour in Europe, the UK, and North America throughout 2025 supporting Crying the Neck.

+In May 2026, Wolf announced the release of a new double single, "The Beast" and "The Laughing Dove" ahead of his North American tour.